tutek1/DTLabs/02_Player/lab02.md

     func _ready() -> void:
         camera_3d = get_node("Camera3D")
     ```
-    and it is needed here because we cannot get a reference to a child node before the scene tree has been created.
+    This is necessary here because we cannot obtain a reference to a child node before the scene tree has been created.

 Now we need to modify the `_follow_target()` function.
 1. **Remove** the `camera_offset` addition in the lerp